UniversalBuilder/Fiji-macros-PUBLIC/[ImageJ_macro]_batch_measure_objects_intensities/README.md

 a folder of single channel fluorescent images of cells

 ## Description
-Simple example of processing a folder of single channel fluorescent images of cells, saving masks and results
+- Simple example of processing a folder of single channel fluorescent images of cells
+- Saves masks and results in the same input folder

 ## Related YouTube videos
 - N/A